orangejuice/blog/data/activity/movie-瞬息全宇宙-2022/record.en.md

 date: 2022-05-21 22:16:49+08:00
 douban:
   rating: 7.6
-  subtitle: 2022 / USA / Comedy, Fantasy, Adventure / Guan Jiayong, Daniel Schnaet
+  subtitle: 2022 / USA / Comedy Fantasy Adventure / Daniel Scheinert, Daniel Kwan
-    / Yeoh Michelle, Hebron Xu
+    / Michelle Yeoh, Xu Wei Lun
 ---

-I watched it yesterday.
-I am not interested in this absurd and bizarre method of storytelling, the logically lacking stage performance is devoid of realism that allows me to engage emotionally.
-Many hot topics and concepts have been stuffed into it, including the eye-catching issue of Asian family, but the film itself couldn't move me.
-Despite all the absurd chaos and dazzling lights, the silent discussion of two stones on a desert cliff calmed me down.
+I watched it yesterday and I’m not a fan of such absurd and bizarre narratives.
+The artificially constructed, illogical stage performance severely lacks the realism needed to evoke my emotions.
+They’ve crammed in a bunch of hot topics and ideas, including the striking issues of Asian-American families, but the movie itself did not move me.
+Amidst the nonsensical noise and dazzling lights, the silent discussion between two rocks on a desert cliff somehow calmed me down.